 And, don’t forget to SUBSCRIBE to the blog so you never miss a recipe.
 Scroll below the recipe or in our side bar to become a Veganosity subscriber.

-- 1 tbsp vegetable oil see note.
+- 1 tablespoon vegetable oil see note.

 - 1 large red onion - slivered